 |Mayo's GAA team and their ongoing curse!|

-Red Sox were to up sticks from Fenway, McHale Park in Castlebar would be an ideal place for them to go.
-Because, like the Red Sox for so long, the green and red of Mayo
+If the Boston Red Sox were to up sticks from Fenway, McHale Park in Castlebar would be an ideal place for them to go.
+Because, like the Red Sox for so long, the green and red of Mayo is cursed.

 Some people believe it to be a literal curse.
 So the story goes, a priest was so appalled at the last victorious Mayo team's lack of respect for a funeral cortege that he hexed them all real good, and it would only be lifted when that team all took that great '45 in the sky.
 One of Mayo's surviving medal winners of that time Mick Mulderrig remembers the whole curse incident differently, as well as remembering the Truman Administration.
 "It's a load of crap", he reckons.
 In fairness, he has skin in the game.

 What is certain though is that Mayo are congenitally incapable of winning any match called a final that doesn't have the words "quarter" or "semi" preceding it.
 1996 and 1997 were heartbreakingly close affairs between Meath and Kerry respectively, and judging by the massive scrap that unfolded in '96, nose breaking too.
 2006, which I watched in Westport at my friend's house, was not such a close run thing, Kerry making them look like eunuchs in a strip club.
 In 2012, I watched in Dublin with a lot of my Mayo friends as Donegal beat them, the only time I've willed Mayo to lose.
 But in fairness, I had skin in that game.